Much to do in the Village of Arroyo Grande

 Some places are successful in retaining that old-time flavor of days gone by and still offer modern-day amenities and fun.
 Arroyo Grande is one of those towns.

-This charming village is filled with one-of-a-kind shops with antique and vintage items, collectibles, clothing, sporting goods, gifts and more.
+This charming village is filled with one-of-a-kind shops with antique and vintage items, collectibles, clothing, sporting goods, gifts, and more.

-History, museums, a swinging bridge, summer concerts and roosters
+Pizza, a swinging bridge, history, and roosters

 As you walk around the village be sure to walk over the Swinging Bridge, the only one of its kind in California.
 The bridge is 171 feet long and swings 40 feet above the stream.
 Originally the bridge had no sides, but they were added in 1902.
 The bridge was donated to the city in 1911, destroyed by a storm in 1995, but since reconstructed.

 Centennial Park hosts the weekly Farmer’s Market and is home to a troupe of free-ranging roosters.
+The Arroyo Grande Village Roosters have become quite famous.
+They even have their own Facebook page where fans can keep up with them and the flock of chickens.

 swinging bridge Arroyo Grande